SamSteffen/Excel-to-PDF-Invoicing/README.md

 This column contains a formula: "="$ "& SUMIFS(Timesheet!$O:$O, Timesheet!$A:$A, $F2, Timesheet!$G:$G, ">"&$D2, Timesheet!$G:$G, ">"&$E2)" meaning, if the "Date of Service' on the 'Timesheet' worksheet falls between the "Period Start Date" and "Period End Date" fileds on the current (invoices) worksheet, sum the value of the Per Diem amounts billed for the clients with the associated client number.

 # EXECUTING THE CODE
-Once the data has been entered into the 'Invoice_Data.xlsx' workbook and the desired values set on the 'Invoices' worksheet, delete all the (prexisting PDF) files from the PDFs directory execute the code.
+Once the data has been entered into the 'Invoice_Data.xlsx' workbook and the desired values set on the 'Invoices' worksheet, delete all the (prexisting PDF) files from the PDFs directory and execute the code.

 To execute the Invoice_generator.py file, navigate to the project directory in your GitBash or Linux terminal.
 Enter the command: